State-dependent Trotter Limits and their approximations

 DB thanks Paolo Facchi and Dominic Berry for interesting discussions.
 AH would like to thank Cahit Karg{\i} for a helpful exchange on the numerical simulations.
 LvL thanks Reinhard F.\ Werner for helpful discussions and suggestions.
 DB acknowledges funding by the Australian Research Council (project numbers FT190100106, DP210101367, CE170100009).
-NG acknowledges financial support from the Spanish Agencia Estatal de Investigación, project PID2019-107609GB-I00, and the Spanish Plan de Recuperación, Transformación y Resiliencia financed by the European Union-NextGenerationEU.
+NG was supported by MCIN with funding from European Union NextGenerationEU(PRTR-C17.I1) and by the Generalitat de Catalunya.
 AH was supported by the Sydney Quantum Academy.
 LvL acknowledges support by the Quantum Valley Lower Saxony.

 \onecolumngrid

 \hypertarget{app:preliminaries}{}